Marketing can be hard if you don’t have the right online marketing strategies.

 I had this idea to create an e-commerce clothing store for other teenage girls like me.

 The only trouble – I didn’t know how to market my stuff and get customers!
+Starting an online business is only one part of the process, you still have to market it.

 I decided to observe my competitors and find out how they marketed their e-commerce stores.